 Sunshine Mountain Lodge

-Banff Sunshine Village’s on-mountain boutique hotel will be open for the winter season, beginning early November.
-Face masks will be required in all common areas, and the outdoor hot tub, gym, and family room will be open exclusively for guest use at reduced maximum capacity.
+Banff Sunshine Village’s on-mountain boutique hotel is open for the winter season.
+Face masks are required in all common areas, and the outdoor hot tub, gym, and family room is open exclusively for guest use at reduced maximum capacity.

 Learn more about Banff Sunshine Village’s 2020/21 Operational Guidelines.